isaacto/cronrepo/README.md

 `<CRONREPO_LOG>` is actually a `strftime` template: you can use `%Y`, `%m`, etc., to specify that the directory is dependent on the date (but not time, the time is always set to 00:00:00).
+Environment variables and user directories are also expanded.
 If the directory does not exist it is created.

 If the job does not have a job ID, `<CRONREPO_NAME>` is the name of